Big Four Bridge Arts Festival Prospectus

 Reproductions must be in signed editions of no more than 250, hand pulled by the artist.

 No "hand-colored" reproductions.

 Framed reproductions may be displayed on one wall of the booth, not to exceed ten (10) linear feet.
 All unframed reproductions must be displayed in browse bins.

 2-D reproductions allowed with restrictions (see restrictions in Medium Definitions)

-An excessive number of reproductions will not be tolerated at the Big Four Bridge Arts Festival and we will be walking the festival site daily to monitor for violations.
-If you feel any artist is violating any of the regulations or guidelines put forth in the prospectus contacts us (email@example.com).
+An excessive number of reproductions will not be tolerated at the Big Four Bridge Arts Festival, and we will be walking the festival site daily to monitor for violations.
+If you feel any artist is violating regulations or guidelines, please contact us during the Festival at: email@example.com.

-All artists must be present to exhibit all 3 days of the Festival.
-This includes collaborating artists.
+All artists, including collaborating artists, must be present during both days of the Festival.
 Proper ID is required of both artists.
-If artists apply as collaborating artists, each artist must be present.
-If each artist is not present, artists will not be permitted to set-up or exhibit.
+If artists are not present, the exhibitor will not be permitted to set-up or exhibit.

-If Artists apply as partners, each artist must be present all three days.
-Collaborating artists may only show their joint work.
-Both names must appear on all application materials.
+Collaborating artists may only show their joint work, and both artist names must appear on all application materials.

-If you are submitting an application as a collaborating artist/partner, you must submit the name(s) with the application.
-Here is how to submit your Zapplication as a collaborating artist:
+If you are submitting an application including a collaborating artist, you must submit the name(s) with the application.
+To submit a Zapplication including a collaborating artist, please follow this procedure: